TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Feasibility Evaluation of TabID

 \subsection{New Case Studies}

-In this section we present ten case studies that were not featured in Dekker et al.\ \cite{Dekker2017:autotabling}.
-In each case we briefly describe the model and discuss the expressions that trigger our heuristics.
-Tabulation appears to be helpful generally for these problem classes, with the exception of Maximum Density Still Life (\Cref{sec:negative-example}) where our approach to tabulation adds overhead without strengthening propagation.
+In this section we present seven case studies that were not featured in the literature to our knowledge.
+In each case we briefly describe the model and discuss the expressions that trigger the TabID heuristics.